kendarorg/HttpAnsweringMachine/docs/generated/testcalendar_internals.md

 #### The types

-Essentially the replayer has 3 ways to replay
+Essentially the replayer has 2 ways to replay

-* Replay: You should invoke the "front" service and HAM will respond to the invocations.
+* Play: You should invoke the "front" service and HAM will respond to the invocations.
 You are responsible for running the "initiator calls"
-* Null Infrastructure: Define a Stimulator, the APIs that will guide the test, and (if present) the Stimulated, the APIs that will be invoked by the system under test.
-Everything is automatically run
-* PACT: Like null, but it invokes the real service and allow the verification of its data and schemas.
-Everything is automatically run
+* Play stimulator: Start to run the stimulator calls (and to respond if not already pressed the play)

 At the end of a test the result is shown in a specific page/API